Pawlo77/Object-Oriented-Programming/README.md

-# po
+# Object Programming
-Programowanie obiektowe, IAD 2 sem

-Object Programming - part of Data Science Studies, Warsaw University of Technology - 2 semester
+Object Programming - part of Data Science Studies, 2nd semester, Warsaw University of Technology

-Entire class is coded in <b>java</b>, here are some implementations of basic problems.
-Each folder holds a project being a soltion to task specified in Polish in .pdf file inside that folder.q
+The entire class is coded in **Java**, and here are some implementations of basic problems.
+Each folder contains a project that serves as a solution to a task specified in Polish in the .pdf file inside that folder.

+In this course, we learn:
+- Basic Java functions
+- The concept of object programming in Java, including class inheritance, interfaces, and abstract classes
+- Working with collections, including implementing Comparable interfaces and creating hash functions for custom objects
+- File and stream handling
+- Basic GUI (Graphical User Interface)

+This project allows us to acquire knowledge and practical experience in object programming in Java.
+It enables us to apply these skills to solve various problems.